marcopeocchi/yt-dlp-rpc/README.md

 JSON-RPC 1.0 compliant RPC server for yt-dlp

-### RPC Methods
+### RPC Methods (overview)
+- Service.Exec    -> stars a new process
-- Service.Result -> details of a single process
+- Service.Result  -> progress of a single process
-- Service.Pending -> list of PIDs of running processes
-- Service.Running -> list of details of all running processes
+- Service.Running -> list of of all running processes progress
-- Service.Kill -> kills a process by its PID
+- Service.Kill    -> kills a process by its id
+- Service.KillAll -> kills all processes

 ## How to run
 yt-dlp path must be passed as Environmental Variable.